sahasuman7/github-learning/README.md

-# amazon-ui-clone
+# github-learning

-Amazon UI Clone, This is a Amazon UI Clone project with HTML,CSS and JS.
+This is a Simple Repo for Pushing Code To Github

-It is just a basic static website build up with HTML and CSS.\
+This is for only Practice Perposes.

 Author : Suman Saha